This healthy blueberry banana spinach smoothie recipe packs in fiber and healthy fats with fresh baby spinach, Greek yogurt, and chia seeds.

 - Berries - Use any combination of berries as long as they measure to two cups total.

-- Dairy-free version - Instead of whole cow's milk and Greek yogurt, use your favorite dairy-free milk and yogurt alternatives.
+- Dairy-free version - Instead of whole cow's milk and Greek yogurt, use your favorite dairy-free milk and plant-based yogurt alternatives.
 Try high-protein almond milk or soy yogurt or vegan Greek-style yogurt.

 - Nut butter - Creamy peanut butter, almond butter, and cashew butter are all great additions.
 Try adding one tablespoon.